enbility/ship-go/analysis-docs/EXECUTIVE_SUMMARY.md

 ## Key Insights

-1. **Implementation Quality**: ship-go is a solid implementation (8.5/10, improved from 7.5→8.0→8.5 through resource leak fixes, test coverage improvements, and security enhancements) making reasonable choices when faced with specification ambiguities.
+1. **Implementation Quality**: ship-go is a solid implementation (8.7/10, improved from 7.5→8.0→8.5→8.7 through resource leak fixes, test coverage improvements, security enhancements, and TODO resolution) making reasonable choices when faced with specification ambiguities.

 2. **Security Model Clarification**: The controversial TLS configuration is correct per SHIP specification - self-signed certificates are required by design.